excerpts from Daniel Dor, Chris Knight, and Jerome Lewis, The Social Origins of Language (Oxford, 2014)

 interactions, indicates an evolutionary environment in which the

-threats ofcompetition and social exploration became outweighted by the
+threats of competition and social exploration became outweighted by the

-necessisties of cooperation and trust.
+necessities of cooperation and trust.

 It thus seems highly relevant that significant phases of human